mikkelee/MEOverlayView/README.markdown

 * Tracking Areas/cursorRects: I can't rely entirely on -cursorUpdate: as it's not issued when moving the mouse from a sublayer back out onto the topLayer.
 Thus I've had to check for -mouseExited: on the sublayers.
 It works, but at the expense of extra event handling.

-* The resize cursors are loaded from hardcoded paths in WebCore.framework since NSCursor apparently doesn't supply these per default.
-It's not very nice, but I didn't want to add make the view depend on extra files (and presumably everybody has WebCore installed).

 * Note that the DLog() statements in the code are only active in a DEBUG build.
 Look at the top of MEOverlayView.m if the log spam is annoying.

 -----------------------------------------------------------------------------------------------